 Three of the most common one- or two-word labels in stock investing are growth and value.
 You’ll find each of those approaches to investment decision making in a successful investor’s portfolio.
 But going to extremes in your investing practice with any single one of them hurts your profits,especially in today’s uncertain post-pandemic economy.

 Learn everything you need to know in 7 Pro Secrets to Value Investing for a FREE special report for you.

 PLUS!
 Our Top 4 Value Stocks

 Common approaches to investment decision-making: Growth investing

-Of course, you need a growth element in your portfolio.
+Of course, as part of your investing practice, you need a growth element in your portfolio.
 Profits from successful growth investments can offset the drain of disappointing stocks, which are inevitable in any portfolio.
 But too much focus on growth can lead you to buy stocks that are in the broker/media limelight.
 Many of these stocks need huge profit gains to justify their current stock prices, let alone move higher.
 If their growth stalls, it can bring on brutal stock-price downturns.

-Among the considerations that go into a successful growth investing strategy, many investors overlook a number of important factors that can considerably lower their risk.
+Among the considerations that go into a successful growth investing strategy, many investors overlook a number of important factors in formulating their investing practice that can considerably lower their risk.
 Here are some of them:

 ● Don’t overindulge in aggressive investments.